 Feature Default Setting IGMP filters None applied.
 IGMP maximum number of IGMP groups No maximum set.
-Note When the maximum number of groups is in the for table, the default IGMP throttling action is to deny report.
+Note When the maximum number of groups is in the forwarding table, the default IGMP throttling action is to deny the IGMP report.
 IGMP profiles None defined.
 IGMP profile action Deny the range addresses.